Priddle88/Portfolio-Using-React/README.md

 I originally planned to design the layout of this section with a grid format.
 I had everything written out and theplaceholder images looked great.
 I wanted to add a hover affect to the images and I also wanted to make the firstimage to be larger than the rest.
 I realized that I could do that with the grid but it would take more code than ifI were to use flex.
 I decided to make the switch.
 I wrapped the content and made the first image have a bigger widththan the rest.
 I used relative positioning to place the title where I wanted to on the images.
 When scaling down,flex did most of the work.
 I used percentages with with width so that scaling would be easier.
 Eventually the widthbecame so small that the images would no longer fit, so I hid the images and kept the clickable titles to link to mywork.

+## Contact Page

+I used the site [formsubmit.co](https://formsubmit.co/) to help me send an email to my email when someone wants to contact me.
+They made the process super simple compared to the other methods I tried.

 ## Contact Info

 I centered the header ("Contact Info") and seperated the html below with a div tag.
 I did the same as before to switch from vertical to horizontal (inline) and back (block).

 ## Questions

-Reach out to parkerriddle09@gmail.com if you have any questions!
+Reach out to parkerriddle09@gmail.com if you have any questions